ntd/silverstripe-carousel/README.md

 [sortablefile](https://github.com/bummzack/sortablefile) module that
 *must* be installed before.

-To install silverstripe-carousel you should proceed as usual: drop the directory tree in your SilverStripe root and do a `/dev/build/`.
+To install silverstripe-carousel itself you should proceed as usual: drop the directory tree in your SilverStripe root and do a `/dev/build/`.
 You will gain the new `CarouselPage` type in the CMS.

+If you use [composer](https://getcomposer.org/), the dependencies will be pulled-in automatically, so you could just run the following command:

+    composer require entidi/silverstripe-carousel dev-master